- About Us

 For court appointed cases the State Public Defender’s Office will reimburse expenses if they are reasonable, necessary and relate to a case the attorney is appointed to by the court.

-- - Mileage at $0.35 per mile for travel on or after February 1, 2008.
+- - Mileage at $0.39 per mile for travel on or after July 30, 2014.
+Mileage at $0.35 per mile for travel on or after February 1, 2008.
 Mileage at $0.30 per mile for travel on or after September 2, 2005.
 Mileage at $0.24 per mile for travel prior to September 2, 2005.
 The number of miles driven must be listed in the itemization of services or on the claim form.